-State laws, regulations and policies referenced in the specification are readily available to CMS upon request through

-the Medicaid agency or the operating agency (if applicable).
+State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).

-Service Type:

-Other Service

-As provided in 42 CFR §440.180(b)(9), the State e requests the authority to provide the following additional service no
+HCBS Taxonomy: Specialized Medical Equipment As provided in 42 CFR §440.180(b)(9), the S specified in statute.
+Service Title: State requests the authority to provide the following additional service no Other Service the Medicaid agency or the operating agency Service Type: (ii applicable). - ed in the specification are readily available to CMS upon request through

-specified in statute.

-Service Title:

-Specialized Medical Equipment

-HCBS Taxonomy:

 Category 1: Sub-Category 1:

-Sub-Category 2:
+Category 2: Sub-Category 2:

-Sub-Category 3:

-Service Definition (Scope): Category 4: Sub-Category 4:
+Category 3: Sub-Category 3: